Analysis of multiscale integrators for multiple attractors and irreversible Langevin samplers: HMM integrator for irreversible Langevin sampling scheme

-We will show that with proper choices of the time steps $\tau$ and $\delta$ as $\veps \to 0$, the numerical scheme \eqref{eq:hmmintegrator} converges to the diffusion on graphs, which is the averaging limit of \eqref{eq:irrevSDE}.
-Thus, we may use \eqref{eq:hmmintegrator} to numerically discretize the SDE which is consistent in the asymptotic regime as $\veps \to 0$.
+We will show that with proper choices of the time steps $\tau$ and $\delta$ as $\veps \to 0$, the numerical schemes \eqref{eq:hmmintegrator}, and more generally \eqref{eq:hmmintegratorRegularized}, converge to the diffusion on graphs, which is the averaging limit of \eqref{eq:irrevSDE}.
+Thus, we may use \eqref{eq:hmmintegrator}, or more generally \eqref{eq:hmmintegratorRegularized}, to numerically discretize the SDE which is consistent in the asymptotic regime as $\veps \to 0$.

 Let us remark that it is also possible to use multiple micro steps with length $\tau$ rather than just one such step as in \eqref{eq:hmmintegrator}, which is analogous to the original HMM integrators.
-For the purpose of sampling invariant measure, one could also combine the integrator with Metropolis adjustment steps as in the MALA method \cite{RobertsTweedie:96}.
-We will focus on the numerical analysis of the scheme \eqref{eq:hmmintegrator} and leave these extensions to future works.
+For the purpose of sampling invariant measure, one could also combine the integrator with Metropolis adjustment steps as in the MALA method \cite{RobertsTweedie:96}, see \cite{OttobrePillaiSpiliopoulos2017} for some preliminary results towards this direction.
+We will focus on the numerical analysis of the scheme \eqref{eq:hmmintegrator}, and more generally \eqref{eq:hmmintegratorRegularized}, and leave these extensions to future works.